daid/ezflashjr/doc/Protocol.md

 To load a rom 512 bytes of data is loaded into the `ROM Load command` data.
 These are 128 32bit integers.
 This data is used to load the ROM from the SD card.
 It contains a list of SD card sectors to read into the ROM.
 It is a list of start sector with amount of sectors to read.
 Depending on the fragmentation on the SD card it will only need one or a few entries.

-(Note, when observing this in the `loader`, the used buffer isn't cleared and unwritten data still contain the first 512 bytes of the loaded ROM)
+(Note, when observing this in the `kernel`, the used buffer isn't cleared and unwritten data still contain the first 512 bytes of the loaded ROM)

 General structure is: